beacon-biosignals/StableHashTraits.jl/README.md

 stable_hash((; a=1:2, b=1:2), c) == stable_hash((; b=1:2, a=1:2), c) # true
 ```

-If we did not define a method of `parent_context`, our context would need to implement a a
+If we did not define a method of `parent_context`, our context would need to implement a
 `hash_method` that covered the types `AbstractRange`, `Int64`, `Symbol` and `Pair` for the
 call to `stable_hash` above to succeede.